TRAINING

 Join Delos and its faculty of leading practitioners for an advanced training programme on oral advocacy.
 Two courses are on offer: one focused on oral submissions; and the other on cross-examination of quantum experts.
 ROAP was nominated for the 2021 GAR Award for Innovation.

-Below, you can find information about the structure of both courses, the features specific to each one, information on how to apply and costs, and the list of supporting organisations for this innovative programme.
-Click on the links to meet our faculties: Americas 2022, Asia 2023, Construction 2022, EMEA 2022 and LATAM 2022, and explore the testimonials.
+Below, you can find out about both courses and the features specific to each one, information on the different editions and their timelines, how to apply and costs, and the list of supporting organisations for this innovative programme.
+Click on the links to meet our faculties: Americas 2023/4, Asia 2024, Construction (EMEA) 2023/4, EMEA 2023 and LATAM 2023, and explore the testimonials.
 In case you missed it, here is the teaser:

 COURSE STRUCTURE & MENTORING